medcomdk/dk_MunicipalityObservationResults/input/pagecontent/index.md

 #### MedcomHomeCareSpecimen

 #### MedComCorePatient
-The [MedComCorePatient](http://medcomfhir.dk/ig/core/StructureDefinition-medcom-core-patient.html) profile is used in a HospitalNotification message.
-However, a HospitalNotification message may only be exchanged for patients with an official Danish civil person register (CPR)-number
+The [MedComCorePatient](http://medcomfhir.dk/ig/core/StructureDefinition-medcom-core-patient.html) profile is used in a MedComHomeCareObservations message.
+However, a MedComHomeCareObservations message may only be exchanged for patients with an official Danish civil person register (CPR)-number

 #### MedComCorePractitioner

 #### MedComCoreOrganization
-The [MedComCoreOrganization](http://medcomfhir.dk/ig/core/StructureDefinition-medcom-core-organization.html) profile is used in a HospitalNotification message to describe the serviceprovider organisation, which is the organisation responsible for the patient's admission.
+The [MedComCoreOrganization](http://medcomfhir.dk/ig/core/StructureDefinition-medcom-core-organization.html) profile is used in a MedComHomeCareObservations message to describe the serviceprovider organisation, which is the organisation responsible for the patient's admission.

 #### MedComMessagingProvenance